GSD League - Working BranchRules

 L. WUSV / FCI World Championships

 L1.
-The GSDL-WDG committee will discuss changes to the qualification criteria for the WUSV World Championships and the FCI World Championships and publish them on the GSDL-WDG website as soon as possible, but at the latest after the AGM.
+The GSDL-WDG committee will discuss changes to the qualification criteria for the WUSV World Championships and the FCI World Championships and publish them on the GSDL-WDG website as soon as possible.
 The qualifying criteria shall be effective upon publication.

 Selection Trial Management Procedures and Team Selection Criteria:

 L2.
-Handlers must be fully paid up members of the GSDL-WDG at least four (4) months before the time of entry and either be a British citizen or have resided and paid taxes in Great Britain for a minimum of three years to be eligible for entrance into the GSDL-WDG’s WUSV / FCI Team.
+Handlers must be fully paid up members of the GSDL-WDG at least three (3) months before the time of entry and either be a British citizen or have resided and paid taxes in Great Britain for a minimum of three years to be eligible for entrance into the GSDL-WDG’s WUSV / FCI Team.